 Overall, the participants were scattered across the city, six respondents from the North Zone, seven each from the South Zone and the West Zone, and six from outside of the city of Rio.
-All respondents are involved in community leadership in some way, varying between resident’s associations, local NGOs, religious organizations, and local business owners.
+All respondents are involved in community leadership in some way, varying between residents’ associations, local NGOs, religious organizations, and local businesses.

 On the following page is a graph of the various topics that were mentioned by respondents in their answers to the questions listed in the Appendix under Community Leader Survey Questions.
 As the graph demonstrates, community participation was the aspect most mentioned by community leaders as being important to their work.
 One leader, in discussing the biggest challenge he faces as a leader, said, “For the people to know the importance of their participation.”
 Many others also noted that community involvement was difficult to achieve.
-Another older leader mentioned that young people wouldn’t be involved in community projects unless they are paid.
+Another older leader mentioned that young people would not be involved in community projects unless they are paid.

 The second most discussed topic was project preparation or formalization.
-I grouped this together with the idea of organization and administration, as the skill sets are all similar.
+I grouped this together with the idea of organization and administration, as the skill sets are similar.
 Many listed management of some kind as a skill they wanted to learn, whether it was management of funds, people, or how to better manage their organization.
-One person noted that many organizations she’d worked with and seen in the community had a “beautiful and noble vision, but lacked in practical aspects.”
+One person noted that many organizations she had worked with and seen in the community had a “beautiful and noble vision, but lacked in practical aspects.”

 Finally, the third most noted topic was that of education.
 Education was often listed along side other public services like health, sanitation, and security.
 However, it was also listed several times alongside cultural activities, as well as efforts to promote good citizenship and an understanding of culture.
-It was a topic with lots of variety, but agreement that it is important.
+It was a topic with lots of variety, but there was agreement that it is important.
 One woman responded saying “I believe that through knowledge arises both options for the resolution of conflicts and for the empowerment of people living in communities.”
-This sentiment is a good summary of the various ways people referred to education in their responses.

 There were many other topics discussed as well, as the chart shows.
-Because of the volume of responses, they cannot each be addressed in the description section of the data.
-In the next chapter, though more attention will be given to how certain topics affect others, along with an integration of the interviews with the survey data.
+Because of the volume of responses, they cannot be addressed individually in the description section of the data.
+In the next chapter, more attention will be given to how certain topics affect others, along with an integration of the interviews with the survey data.